BeefyAndTheDucks/SynergyLauncher/README.md

 Then open the project using JetBrains Rider or VS 2022 and let it import.

 You should now be ready!
 Start it by launching the `SynergyLauncherUI` configuration.
-You can build an EXE by launching the `Build` configuration and checking the `Build` folder in the root of the solution.
+On JetBrains Rider you can build an EXE by launching the `Build` configuration and checking the `Build` folder in the root of the solution, I'm unsure how to do this in VS2022.

 Happy coding!